-- Extra diversification: ETFs give investors a basket of stocks in one security, but there are only 30 companies in the DJIA and 505 in the S&P 500.
+- Extra diversification: ETFs give investors a basket of stocks in 1 security, but there are only 30 companies in the DJIA and 505 in the S&P 500.
 By opening up to smaller companies, you’ll be able to get diversification from the major indices that often move in lockstep with each other.

 - Good companies unfairly ignored: Analyst coverage is lacking in the small-cap space, which allows plenty of quality companies to go unnoticed.
-That’s bad news for institutional investors, but good news for everyone else.
+That’s bad news for institutional investors but good news for everyone else.
 Finding a great stock before the sharks get their teeth into it is a receipt for big returns.

 - Flexibility: Small-cap companies are more nimble and open to change than established firms.
 Making wholesale pivots can be cumbersome for established firms; small-cap companies can recover quickly from missteps or change direction without fighting through onerous red tape.

-Cons of Small Cap ETFs
+Cons of Small-Cap ETFs

 - Ripe conditions for fraud: Lack of coverage from the financial media can be a double-edged sword as under-the-radar companies are often hotbeds for grifters and shady practices.
-Lightly traded small-caps with low floats are especially susceptible to pump and dump schemes.
+Lightly traded small-caps with low floats are especially susceptible to pump-and-dump schemes.